cupenya/bluemix-order-entry/README.md

 0. `cf create-service mongolab sandbox cpy-bluemix-demo-mongodb`
 0. `cf create-service cpy-insights free cupenya-insights`
 0. `cf push <app-name>` services are automatically binded to the app

+You can also create the services through the UI, just keep the names.

 ## Technical Details